xcelt/smart-home/README.md

 In future iterations, improvements to the code can be made according to the suggestions as shown in the screenshots.

-Given the time constraints and the simplified scope of a proof of concept, this program is meant to simulate storing encrypted file data and establishing a secure connection between client (hub) and server (device_service) for encrypted communication.
+Given the time constraints and the simplified scope of a POC, this program is meant to simulate storing encrypted file data and establishing a secure connection between client (hub) and server (device_service) for encrypted communication.

 ### Security Testing